flowtoolz/GetLaid/README.md

 box.autoCenterInSuperView()
 ~~~

-GetLaid trims AutoLayout code even further down to the essence:
+GetLaid trims AutoLayout further down to the essence.
+The operator `>>` can be read as "constrain to":

 ~~~swift
 box >> 50